| Astrocytomas are

 EGFR gene expression or the disinhibition of

+its regulation.
 Significant interest has been generated in utilizing the presence

 of these characteristic genetic alterations for the purpose of predicting aggressive tumor behavior.
 In the future, the use of cytogenetic